Friends: Season 8

 Season 8 begins at Monica and Chandler's wedding reception.
 Phoebe and Monica discover Rachel's pregnancy and persuade her to take another test to confirm it.
 Phoebe initially claims the test is negative, badly disappointing Rachel, then reveals it is positive, saying Rachel now knows how she really feels about having a baby.
 Ross is eventually revealed to be the father, and the season revolves around Rachel's pregnancy.
 Rachel and Ross agree to be co-parents without resuming their romantic relationship; Ross begins dating Mona (Bonnie Somerville), who is Monica's co-worker from Allesandro's.

 Joey takes Rachel out to quell her fears about motherhood, and realizes he has romantic feelings for her.
-While suppressing his feelings, he encourages Rachel to stay at Ross' apartment so he can be involved in the pregnancy.
+While suppressing his feelings, he encourages Rachel to stay at Ross's apartment so he can be involved in the pregnancy.
 The arrangement is too much for Mona, and she breaks up with Ross.
 Joey tells Ross about his feelings for Rachel.
 Ross initially is angry, then gives his blessing.
 Joey tells Rachel that he loves her, but she realizes she does not feel the same way, and they remain friends.
-When Rachel goes into labor, Ross' mother gives him a family heirloom ring and encourages him to propose to Rachel.
+When Rachel goes into labor, Ross's mother Judy Geller (Christina Pickles) gives him a family heirloom ring and encourages him to propose to Rachel.
 Ross hesitates, and puts the ring in his jacket, which he later leaves in Rachel's room.

 After Monica jokes about having kids, she and Chandler decide to have a baby, starting while they are still at the hospital.
-After a prolonged labor, during which numerous other expectant mothers, including Janice, are taken to the delivery room, Rachel gives birth to baby Emma.
+After a prolonged labor, during which numerous other expectant mothers, including Janice, are taken to the delivery room, Rachel gives birth to baby Emma Geller-Green.
 She is left saddened and afraid after Janice later says that Ross may not always be there for her and the baby.
-When Joey comforts Rachel, the ring falls from Ross' jacket to the floor.
+When Joey comforts Rachel, the ring falls from Ross's jacket to the floor.
 Joey kneels to pick it up, and Rachel, believing he is proposing, impulsively says yes.
 Meanwhile, Ross intends to ask Rachel if she wants to resume their relationship.